 Camel Market of Abu Dhabi

 Situated about 7km south of central Al Ain, the Camel Market of Abu Dhabi is near the Meyzad border crossing Oman.
 Being a testament to Arabian culture, the Camel market is a must-visit place to realize the United Arab Emirates’ rich camel heritage.
 Here thousands of camels of every breed and sketch are brought for sale.

 Oasis City of Al Ain

 Situated 40 miles inland from the UAE capital is the oasis city of Al Ain.
-The City is emirate’s heritage heartland and a UNESCO World Heritage Site.
+The City is the emirate’s heritage heartland and a UNESCO World Heritage Site.
 The famous Al Ain National Museum, the cultural exhibition centre is the centre for the display of Bedouin jewellery.
-Al Ain Palace Museum reveals the family history of Father of the Nation, late Sheikh Zayed.
-The palace preserves Abu Dhabi’s ruling family’s countless artefacts belongings.
+Al Ain Palace Museum reveals the family history of the Father of the Nation, the late Sheikh Zayed.
+The palace preserves Abu Dhabi’s ruling family’s countless artefacts and belongings.
 Other attractions include prehistoric tombs, Al Ain Wildlife Park and Resort, Wadi and Hili Fun City.